In a Nutshell -- The Sequential Parameter Optimization Toolbox: Introduction

-This report is structured as follows.
-The algorithm-tuning framework consists of three levels, which are useful for distinguishing several problem domains.
-These levels are introduced in Sec.~\ref{sec:simopt}.
-The first level (objective function) is detailed in Sec.~\ref{sec:l1}.
-Section~\ref{sec:sann} describes the second level (optimization algorithm).
-Here, the well known simulated annealing algorithm is used.
-Section~\ref{sec:simple} describes the third level (tuning).
-This tuning example can be used as a starting point for beginners.
-Details of the \SPOT configuration are described in Sec.~\ref{sec:details}.
-Visual inspection of the results plays an important role in the \SPOT approach.
-Section~\ref{sec:plot} describes the plot functions that are provided in the \SPOT toolbox and that enable an exploratory fitness landscape analysis.
-The response surface methodology is introduced in Sec.~\ref{sec:rsm}.
-Tools for an statistical analysis are described in Sec.~\ref{sec:analysis}.
-Applying \SPOT to deterministic problems is briefly explained in Sec.~\ref{sec:deter}.
-Finally, ensemble models via stacking is described in Sec.~\ref{sec:stack}.
-This report concludes with a summary in Sec.~\ref{sec:sum}.
+Next, details of the \texttt{SPOT} configuration are described.
+Because visual inspection of the results plays an important role in the \texttt{SPOT} approach, plotting functions that are provided in the \texttt{SPOT} toolbox are described ins Section \ref{sec:plot}.
+These enable an exploratory fitness landscape analysis as described in Section \ref{sec:exploratory}.
+The response surface methodology is introduced in Section \ref{sec:rsm}.
+Furthermore, tools for an statistical analysis are described in Section \ref{sec:stats}.
+Applying \texttt{SPOT} to deterministic problems is briefly explained in Section \ref{sec:determ}.
+Ensemble models via stacking are presented in Section \ref{sec:stack}.
+Hybrid approached are discussed in Section \ref{sec:hybrid}.
+Section \ref{sec:summary} gives a summary.
+The Appendix \ref{sec:appendix} lists many examples.